dougosgood/hello-world/README.md

 # hello-world
-This is the first repository I'm making on GitHub
+This is a new version of README.md

 Hi, my name is Doug Osgood.
 I'm going to school at SUNY Oswego to become a technology education teacher,